rafaelcardoso/kick-off/README.md

 # Kick-off

-Kick-off is a web project prototype that's based on [HTML5 Boilerplate](http://www.html5boilerplate.com/) and [Pure](purecss.io).
+Kick-off is a web project prototype that's based on [HTML5 Boilerplate](http://www.html5boilerplate.com/) and [Pure CSS](purecss.io).
 This tool was developed for those who need a boilerplate oriented to modules (css and js) to start a new project.

+### Features

+Writed in Sass + Compass
+Uses Grunt to automate tasks like jshint, concat, uglify, minify and compile Uses Bower to manage package dependencies (jQuery and Modernizr are included) Sprites are generated automatically by Compass (believe me, this is awesome) Comes with the homepage as blog and is responsive

 ## Installation